Rent, Service Charges and Benefits

 Rent changes usually take place each April.
 Rents can go up or down.

-If you are claiming Housing Benefit, please inform the Housing Benefit department of your council about your rent change in good time.
+If you’re claiming housing benefit, please inform the Housing Benefit department of your council about your rent change in good time.